tdar31/Twitch-Moderator-Bot/README.md

 1. **FAQ**

-    * !faq
+    * !botfaq

-        * Posts link in chat to Github repo with documentation for all the available commmands for the bot.
+        * The following posts link in chat to Github repo with documentation for all the available commmands for the bot.

 1. **Rules**

     * !rules

-        *  Triggers the rules command which will post the channels rules in the chat
+        *  The following posts the channels rules in the chat.

 1. **Socials**